MountainCode/jruby-velocity/README.md

 Original idea stolen from [Martin Fowler](http://martinfowler.com/bliki/JRubyVelocity.html)

-When I originally build this, I was doing a lot of Java web development and used Velocity a lot.
+When I originally built this, I was doing a lot of Java web development and used Velocity a lot.
 However, since discovering
 [Mustache templates](http://mustache.github.io/) which also has a [Java implementation](https://github.com/samskivert/jmustache), I no longer use